artem-spector/JF/doc/plan.md

  The difference between the clusters and individual flows can be represented via "pseudo-flow", which contains significant differences.
  Use stacktraces when possible, because they contain all the path elements, and not only instrumented ones.

+## 5 Feb 2017

+ The basic analysis includes:
+ * analyze cpu and memory time series and see whether they are below threshold Decide whether to follow on mem and cpu with the flows

+ For each root flow calculate:
+ * scalability as correlation between duration and throughput
+ * if duration is distributed too wide, try finding the subflows responsible for the difference
+ * if cpu should be followed, cpu consumption as time series correlation between throughput and cpu load
+ * if mem should be followed, mem consumption as time series correlation between throughput and mem usage